Known for its flashes of grotesque violence, sci-fi horror film Event Horizon tells a broader story about our fascination with hell and poor choices.

 Side note: Event Horizon and Se7en arrived at the end of the millennium, and were accompanied by media-driven fears of digital meltdown (the Y2K bug).
 So perhaps cinema was more preoccupied with ideas of hell and apocalypse as a result.

 The Event Horizon accidentally goes to hell, a journey that causes the ship to become possessed and its crew to massacre each other.
 When the rescuers come aboard, they too become infected by the ship (see also Alien and Macbeth).
-But there are a couple of patterns to who dies and who gets saved.
+Yet there are a couple of patterns to who dies and survives.

 Justin (Jack Noseworthy) and Smith (Sean Pertwee) are essentially in the wrong place at the wrong time.
 Justin gazes into the gravity drive, becoming first catatonic and later suicidal as a result … though technically he doesn’t die.
 The ship later uses Dr Weir (Sam Neill) to blow up Smith.